rekow/model-thin/README.md

 There is a suggested [`Query` interface](https://github.com/davidrekow/model-thin/blob/master/src/query.js) for the `queryOpts` that is lightweight but richly configurable.

-A sample implementation can be found in the [gcloud-datastore](https://github.com/davidrekow/model-thin-gcloud-datastore/blob/master/index.js#L107:L172) adapter , while samples of its usage are in the [example](https://github.com/davidrekow/model-thin/blob/master/example.js#L75:L91) code.
+A sample implementation can be found in the [gcloud-datastore adapter](https://github.com/davidrekow/model-thin-gcloud-datastore/blob/master/index.js), while samples of its usage are in the [example](https://github.com/davidrekow/model-thin/blob/master/example.js#L75:L91) code.

 ## why?

 Because it's seemingly impossible to find a simple, unopinionated, framework-and-storage-agnostic model layer for Node that also offers object property syntax.

+Because you like querying declaratively, not imperatively.

+Because it's models, for javascript™ (lol).
+If you're looking for ActiveRecord on Node, try [Waterline](https://github.com/balderdashy/waterline).

-## in progress:
+## in progress/todo:
 - collections
 - transactions
 - required and index-aware properties
 - validations
 - adapters: redis, mongodb, postgresql
-- promise interface, probably
+- streaming interface
+- schema management?